awesto/djangoshop-stripe/README.md

-# django-shop-stripe
+# Stripe Payment Provider Integration for django-shop

-Stripe Payment Provider Integration for django-shop
+This integrates Stripe for django-shop version 0.3 and above.